hyunjiLeeTech/URL-FI/CONTRIBUTING.md

 ## IDE Integration

 When you try to contribute to this project, please check whether the formatter (Prettier) and Linter is automatically working when you save the file.
 If it does not work, please install 'Prettier' extension.

+## How to run test

+This tool uses 'Jest' test framework to check whether the functions works properly or not.
+At this moment, there are three functions (checkUrl(), cliHelpMsg(), versionInf()) to be tested.

+1. Open the terminal
+2. Enter `npm run test`

+It will generate the coverage report including what lines are missing to test.
+It will be graceful if the coverage percentage can be higher than 80%.
+The coverage report will be located in the folder named `coverage`.